 [Section 139 inserted by No. 78 of 2003 s.
 17.]

-140. Public examination
+140. Public examination, when allowed

 (1) This section does not apply to an organised crime examination.

 (2) The Commission may open an examination to the public if, having weighed the benefits of public exposure and public awareness against the potential for prejudice or privacy infringements, it considers that it is in the public interest to do so.